ajorgensen/ajorgensen.github.io/content/post/tale-of-two-pipes-subprocess.md

 ```

-After compiling this small program, running it will do what we expect, `./log 5` prints out `Hello stderr` 5 times to stderr on the console..
+After compiling this small program, running it will do what we expect, `./log 5` prints out `Hello stderr` 5 times to stderr.

 ```
 Hello stderr